cheshyre/my-lab-notebook/README.md

 `editor` specifies the command-line command to open the new labbook file.
 For vim users, this would be `"vim"`.
 For Sublime Text users, this would be `"subl"`, assuming you have the command-line helper set up.
-For neovim users, this would be `"neovim"`.
+For neovim users, this would be `"nvim"`.
 Finally, `command_name` specifies the name the command should have that opens a new entry in the labbook for editing.
 A shell script by this name will be placed in `~/.local/bin` during the labbook creation process.